simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

 - CA TLS certificate fingerprint of the controller - this is part of long term identity of the controller established during the first session, and repeated in the subsequent session announcements.
 - Session Ed25519 public key used to verify the announcement and commands - this mitigates the compromise of the long term signature key, as the controller will have to sign each command with this key first.
 - Long-term Ed25519 public key used to verify the announcement and commands - this is part of the long term controller identity.
-- Session X25519 DH key to agree session encryption (both for multicast announcement and for commands and responses in TLS).
-The new key is used for each session, and if client key is already available (from the previous session), the computed shared secret will be used to encrypt the announcement multicast packet.
+- Session X25519 DH key and sntrup761 KEM encapsulation key to agree session encryption (both for multicast announcement and for commands and responses in TLS), as described in https://datatracker.ietf.org/doc/draft-josefsson-ntruprime-hybrid/.
+The new keys are used for each session, and if client key is already available (from the previous session), the computed shared secret will be used to encrypt the announcement multicast packet.
 The initial out-of-band announcement is always unencrypted.
-This DH key is always sent unencrypted.
+These DH and KEM key are always sent unencrypted.
 NaCL Cryptobox is used for encryption.
 - additional application specific parameters, e.g controller settings.

 Host device decrypts (except the first session) and validates the announcement: